 Pulsar Helm chart quick start

-For those looking to get up and running with these charts as fast as possible, in a non-production use case, we provide a quick start guide for Proof of Concept (PoC) deployments.
+To get up and run with these charts as fast as possible, in a non-production use case, we provide a quick start guide for Proof of Concept (PoC) deployments.

-This guide walks the user through deploying these charts with default values & features, but does not meet production ready requirements.
-If you wish to deploy these charts into production under sustained load, you should follow the complete Installation Guide.
+This guide walks the user through deploying these charts with default values and features, but does not meet production ready requirements.
+To deploy these charts into production under sustained load, follow the complete Installation Guide.

-We've done our best to make these charts as seamless as possible, occasionally troubles do surface outside of our control.
-We've collected tips and tricks for troubleshooting common issues.
-Please examine these first before raising an issue, and feel free to add to them by raising a Pull Request!
+We have done our best to make these charts as seamless as possible.
+Occasionally, troubles do go outside of our control.
+We have collected tips and tricks for troubleshooting common issues.
+Please check them first before raising an issue, and feel free to add to them by raising a Pull Request.

 The Apache Pulsar Helm chart contains all required dependencies.

-If you are just looking to deploy a Proof of Concept for testing, we strongly suggest you follow our Quick Start Guide for your first iteration.
+If you deploy a PoC for testing, we strongly suggest you follow our Quick Start Guide for your first iteration.

-git clone https://github.com/apache/pulsar cd deployment/kubernetes/helm helm get values <pulsar-release-name> > pulsar.yaml helm upgrade <pulsar-release-name> pulsar -f pulsar.yaml
+helm repo add apache https://pulsar.apache.org/charts helm repo update helm get values <pulsar-release-name> > pulsar.yaml helm upgrade <pulsar-release-name> apache/pulsar -f pulsar.yaml

 For more detailed information, see Upgrading.

-To uninstall the Pulsar Chart, run the following command:
+To uninstall the Pulsar Helm chart, run the following command:

 helm delete <pulsar-release-name>

-For the purposes of continuity, these charts have some Kubernetes objects that are not removed when performing
+For the purposes of continuity, these charts have some Kubernetes objects that cannot be removed when performing

-- PVCs for stateful data, which you must consciously remove
+- PVCs for stateful data: consciously remove these items.

 - ZooKeeper: This is your metadata.